thisismyrobot/loaduck/README.md

 The long PowerShell script creates the hidden PowerShell window that listens for keystrokes (our minified annoying script in this case) and then runs them when it receives and Enter key.

+# Licence

+This script is licensed MIT *except* for the minification folder which contains a script that is MPL 1.1 licensed - see in there for details.